matthewberger/matthewberger.github.io/teaching/vis/fall2018/project/index.md

 ### Technique

-* **Visualization Technique:** Provide a link to the paper you are going to implement, and a detailed description of how you plan on implementing it.
-What data analysis is necessary?
-How are you going to visually encode the data?
-If you are only going to consider parts of the paper, please specify which parts.
-If you plan on extending certain aspects of the paper, using other techniques, please include these details.
+* **Visualization Technique:** What were the difficulties in implementing the paper?
+What did you have to learn, above and beyond the paper, in order to implement it?
+* **Evaluation:** What did you choose to evaluate the technique?
+Did you follow the experimental setup as described by the paper, or did you pursue a different form of evaluation?
-* **Evaluation:** What did you learn about the technique by applying it to the different datasets?
+* **Analysis:** What did you learn about the technique by applying it to the different datasets?
 How can you characterize the technique's strengths and weaknesses in terms of the data?

 ### Design Study

 * **Exploratory Data Analysis:** What visualizations did you use to initially look at your data?
 What insights did you gain?
 How did these insights inform your design?
-* **Design Evolution:** What are the different visualizations you considered?
+* **Design Evolution:** What were the different visualizations you considered?
 Justify the design decisions you made using the perceptual and design principles you learned in the course.
 Did you deviate from your proposal?
-* **Evaluation:** What did you learn about the data by using your visualizations?
+* **Analysis:** What did you learn about the data by using your visualizations?
 How did you answer your questions?
 How well does your visualization work, and how could you further improve it?

 ## Presentation